Auckland International Airport Limited – Annual report – 30 June 2025

 (b) Carrying value of property, plant and equipment

-Remaining useful lives and residual values are estimated based on management’s judgement, previous experience and guidance from registered valuers.
+Remaining useful lives and residual values are estimated based on management’s judgement, previous experience and supported by registered valuers.
 Changes in those estimates affect the carrying value and the depreciation expense in the income statement.

 The carrying value of property, plant and equipment and the valuation methodologies and assumptions are disclosed in note 11(a) and note 11(c) respectively.